macroing/Geo4J/README.md

 Documentation
 -------------
-The documentation for this library can be found in the Javadocs that are generated when building it.
+The documentation for this library can be found in the Javadocs that are generated when building it using Apache Ant.

 Library
 -------